ajaykarwal/ajaykarwal-v6/_posts/2017-04-04-deploying-jekyll-using-travis-ci.md

 - Find your Jekyll repository, switch Travis CI on and click the gear icon
 - Set the Environment Variables for your FTP host.

+{% include image.html
+  file="posts/travis-settings.png"
-{% include post-image.html file="travis-settings.png" alt="Travis CI Environment Settings" %}
+  alt="Travis CI Environment Settings" link="self"
+%}

 **Note: Build logs for open source projects are publicly visible so remember to keep the 'Display value in build log' option off.**